davor5c/Bookstore/Readme.md

   follow the instructions in "Database setup" chapter at the [Development Environment Setup](https://github.com/Rhetos/Rhetos/wiki/Development-Environment-Setup#database-setup).

-The build output is a web application in `dist\BookstoreRhetosServer` subfolder.
+The build output is a web application in `src\Bookstore.RhetosServer` subfolder.

-* To setup the **IIS web application** follow the instructions in "IIS setup" chapter at [Development Environment Setup](https://github.com/Rhetos/Rhetos/wiki/Development-Environment-Setup), using `dist\BookstoreRhetosServer` for Rhetos server folder.
+* To setup the **IIS web application** follow the instructions in "IIS setup" chapter at [Development Environment Setup](https://github.com/Rhetos/Rhetos/wiki/Development-Environment-Setup), using `src\Bookstore.RhetosServer` for Rhetos server folder.

 ## Unit testing